vendrhub/vendr-documentation/content/core/1.0.0/getting-started/umbraco-configuration.md

 ## Accessing the Commerce Section

-Once created and assigned, you should be able to refresh the backoffice and see that we now have access to the new **Commerce** section.
+Once created and assigned, you should be able to refresh the back-office and see that we now have access to the new **Commerce** section.

 ![Commerce Section in Umbraco Navigation](~/assets/images/screenshots/commerce_section.png)